Death

 Unless we are raptured we will enter heaven via physical death

 We should enjoy life, yet we must embrace death when it comes, for it certainly will.
 “When David had served God’s purpose he died” (Act 13:36).
-While factual, this statement was also a testimony about his life.
+This statement was a testimony about his life.
 Am I making my life count for the Kingdom of God?

-The natural human tendency is to cling to life, yet for those terminally ill and even unconscious with a poor quality of life a prayer of release spoken over them frees their spirit allowing death to occur.
+The natural human tendency is to cling to life, yet for those terminally ill and suffering with a poor quality of life, a 'do not resuscitate' directive is acceptable with a prayer of release spoken over them freeing their spirit, allowing death to occur.

 Spiritual death